atdrupal/quickedit/README.txt

    a work-around, see https://drupal.org/comment/8310077#comment-8310077 and https://drupal.org/comment/8310093#comment-8310093.
 Q: Why do I get a 'The filter "<filter name>" has no type specified!' error?
-A: For Edit module to allow for in-place editing of "processed text" fields (i.e. text passed through Drupal's filter system, via check_markup()), it needs to know about each filter what type of filter it is.
+A: For Quick Edit module to allow for in-place editing of "processed text" fields (i.e. text passed through Drupal's filter system, via check_markup()), it needs to know about each filter what type of filter it is.
 For simpler text formats (i.e. with simpler filters), the unfiltered original may not have to be retrieved from the server.
 See http://drupal.org/node/1817474 for details.
 Q: I want to disable in-place editing for a field.
-A: Any field that has the #skip_edit property set on it will not be made in-place editable.
+A: Any field that has the #skip_quickedit property set on it will not be made in-place editable.
 You can add this property through hook_field_attach_view_alter(). e.g.:
      function MYMODULE_field_attach_view_alter(&$output, $context) {
        // Disable in-place editing for 'body' fields on 'node' entities. if ($context['entity_type'] === 'node' && isset($output['body'])) {
-         $output['body']['#skip_edit'] = TRUE;
+         $output['body']['#skip_quickedit'] = TRUE;
        }
      }
 Q: Why do contextual links now appear on node pages?
-A: Edit.module indeed enables contextual links on node pages as well, to allow users to in-place edit not only "teaser" nodes, but also "full" nodes.
-If you want to disable this behavior (which also means disabling in-place editing on node pages!), then you can undo the changes made by edit_node_view_alter() in another module, by either implementing hook_node_view_alter() yourself, or by implementing hook_module_implements_alter() to prevent edit_node_view_alter() from being executed.
+A: Quick Edit module indeed enables contextual links on node pages as well, to allow users to in-place edit not only "teaser" nodes, but also "full" nodes.
+   If you want to disable this behavior (which also means disabling in-place editing on node pages!), then you can undo the changes made by quickedit_node_view_alter() in another module, by either implementing hook_node_view_alter() yourself, or by implementing hook_module_implements_alter() to prevent quickedit_node_view_alter() from being executed.

 Drupal 8 to Drupal 7 backporting considerations